-The retention of debris within the contact as the contact temperature increases may result from sintering of the debris (such sintering of debris has been observed during fretting at $20~\mathrm{Hz}$ upon increasing the ambient temperature from room temperature to just $85~\mathrm{^{\circ}C}$ [33]), or from softening of the substrate which will promote debris keying into the surface.
-Pearson et al. [33] have argued that debris created in a fretting contact may have many unique attributes that enable it to sinter at very low temperatures; one of these is that the oxide particles created are very small (commonly $< 5~\mathrm{nm}$ [34]) and that very rapid rates of sintering are observed with such small particles [35].
+The retention of debris within the contact as the contact temperature increases may result from sintering of the debris (such sintering of debris has been observed during fretting at 20 Hz upon increasing the ambient temperature from room temperature to just 85 °C [26]), or from softening of the substrate which will promote debris keying into the surface.
+Pearson et al. [26] have argued that debris created in a fretting contact may have many unique attributes that enable it to sinter at very low temperatures; one of these is that the oxide particles created are very small (commonly < 5 nm [27]) and that very rapid rates of sintering are observed with such small particles [28].
 As debris begins to sinter, its egress from the contact will be influenced.
-The flow of debris out of the contact has been modelled by Leonard et al. [36]; in this study, debris was modelled as discrete elements with spring and damper connections, allowing the formation of platelets to be mimicked.
-Platelets are thin debris features that are composed of sintered or adhered debris, as experimentally observed by Söderberg et al. [8].
+The flow of debris out of the contact has been modelled by Leonard et al. [29]; in this study, debris is modelled as discrete elements with spring and damper connections, allowing the formation of platelets to be mimicked.
+Platelets are thin debris features that are composed of sintered or adhered debris, as experimentally observed by Soderberg et al. [8].
 The modelling suggests that as the platelet features became longer, they interlock and form a thicker third-body layer.
 Therefore, it is suggested that even small amounts of debris sintering can lead to debris entrapment within the contact as this model has indicated.